alessiopremoli/alessiopremoli/README.md

 - [urlify](https://alessiopremoli.github.io/urlify/): a simple, small (1kb), and no-dependencies typescript url concatenator to use in requests and API calls.
 Try it `npm i @alessiopremoli/urlify`
 - [wetcli](https://github.com/alessiopremoli/wetcli): a WIP Python CLI for sending files using WeTransfer;
 - [Associazione 232APS](https://www.associazione232.org/): official site of 232APS, a no-profit that uses hip-hop as a means of expression for young inmates.
+- [Accordeur en Linge GLAAC](https://accordeur-en-ligne.groovelikeapig.com/) a web based bass tuner for the online school GLAAP with two modalities: playback (listen to the note and tune) and automatic, with note recognition;
+- [GAAB Official Site](https://www.gaab.studio/) official site for industrail designer / artist Gabriele Faoro

 ## 🤖 Have a listen to some of my sounds
 - [COVID-19 Data Sonification](https://covid19-data-sonification.space/): an online web audio installation that turns the daily numbers of confirmed cases, recovered patients and new deaths into ever-evolving sound waves.
 Made with Angular, Tone.js and E-Charts;